alttch/eva-js-framework/README.md

 Any [EVA ICS API method](https://www.eva-ics.com/doc) can be called.
 Methods are called with JSON RPC.

-Function return Promise object, on success = API call result, on error = object with props:
+Function *call* returns Promise object, on success = API call result, on error = object with props:

 * **code** error code
 * **message** error message